-(1) This column sets out the aggregate value of in-the-money unexercised options (or SARs) as at December 31, 2014, calculated based on the difference between the closing price of the common shares on the Toronto Stock Exchange as at December 31, 2014 (\$2.47), the last trading day in the 2014 fiscal year, and the exercise price of the stock options (or SARS).
+(1) This column sets out the aggregate value of in-the-money unexercised options (or SARs) as at December 31, 2018, calculated based on the difference between the closing price of the common shares on the Toronto Stock Exchange as at December 31, 2018 (\$3.10), the last trading day in the 2018 fiscal year, and the exercise price of the stock options (or SARS).

-- (2) This column sets out the market value of the RSUs as at December 31, 2014, calculated based on the closing price of the common shares on the Toronto Stock Exchange as at December 31, 2014 (\$2.47), the last trading day in the 2014 fiscal year.
-Vesting of these RSUs is subject to the officer continuing to be employed at the end of a three-year cycle. - (3) Mr. Langlois left the Corporation on February 28, 2014.
+(2) This column sets out the market value of the RSUs, PSUs and DSUs as at December 31, 2018, calculated based on the closing price of the common shares on the Toronto Stock Exchange as at December 31, 2018 (\$3.10), the last trading day in the 2018 fiscal year.
+Vesting of these RSUs, PSUs and DSUs is subject to the officer continuing to be employed at the end of a performance cycle.